nmfs-opensci/nmfs-repos-visual-explorer/_explore/scripts/README.md

 ## Now start building!

-This is all from a zsh Terminal.
+This is all from a zsh Terminal (eg in VS Code).
 If your not using that, then you'll need to store your GitHub API token in a different place, i.e. wherever bash needs it.

+First time you start working you need to set up the environment.
 ```
 # Create a Python virtual environment
 virtualenv -p python3 venv